ederricho/MiniProjects/SimpleStockAlgorithm/README.md

 # Other Repo Files
 **<ins>SSA - SimpleStockAlgo.R</ins>**: Original file containing the slgorithm function and implimentation examples.</br>
 **<ins>SSA - Directional Accuracy.R</ins>**: Contains a directional accuracy test where, we assess the model's prediction of price changes</br>
-**<ins>SSA - DirectionalAccuracyConvergenceTest.R</ins>**: Convergence test to see if directional acuracy percentage can become consistent when the window of the algorithm is increased.
+**<ins>SSA - DirectionalAccuracyConvergenceTest.R</ins>**: Convergence test to see if directional acuracy percentage can become consistent when the window of the algorithm is increased.</br>
 **<ins>SSA - SSA.ipynb</ins>**: Simple Stock Algorithm written in Python.